 Viticulture came to this area relatively late.
-In the 17th century, under the direction of Dutch dam and hydraulic engineering specialists, coastal strains were straightened, swampy ground surfaces drained and streams regulated.
+In the 17th century, under the direction of Dutch dam and hydraulic engineering specialists, coastal strains were straightened, swampy ground areas drained and streams regulated.
 Therefore, the area was called "La Petite Hollande" for a long time.
 Since there was no winegrowing in the area at that time, the Dutch bought wines from the "Bordeaux hinterland", which as Skin pays and the wines from there were called "Vin de Haut" or "Hooglansche Wijn" in Dutch.
 Later, many vineyards were created or small areas acquired and merged into larger estates, including the famous family ségur, Médoc has particularly good conditions for viticulture.
 These are the mild Kima, the very sparse and deep gravel that exists in many places, which forces the vines to drive their roots into the depths, as well as the good ones water discharge in the ground.
-Despite its proximity to the Atlantic Ocean, the climate is not humid, because the many pine forests provide excellent protection against winds and rain from the west.
+Despite the immediate proximity to the Atlantic, the climate is not humid, because the many pine forests are excellent against winds and rain from the west.

-The wines from the other communities carry the origin "Haut-Médoc", the wines from Bas-Médoc simply "Médoc" or rarely "Bas-Médoc".
+The wines from the other communities carry the ancestry "Haut-Médoc", the wines from Bas-Médoc simply "Médoc" or rarely "Bas-Médoc".
 They are made from the typical grape varieties in the Bordeaux blend produced, being in the skin Médoc rather Cabernet Sauvignon, in the Bas-Médoc rather Merlot dominated.
-The varietal mix differs but mainly by whether you are on Rive droite (right bank) or Rive gauche (left bank) of Garonne / Dordogne or.
+The Rebsortenmix differs but mainly by whether you are on Rive droite (right bank) or Rive gauche (left bank) of Garonne / Dordogne or.
 Gironde located.
 The less significant white wines are mostly made Sauvignon Blanc vinified.
 Typical of the Médoc are the numerous magnificent châteaux, which deserve this name (as "castle") also from an architectural point of view.
 But this is not a quality feature, because there are also wineries with very simple buildings, where great wines are produced.